VectorJamo/3D-Rotating-Cube/README.md

 3D Rendering from scratch.

-All 3D Maths is handeled by the "API" (transformations in 3D space and projections).
+All 3D Maths is self-implemented (transformations in 3D space and projections).

 Need to add z-buffer testing, probably will do in the future.